digicosmos86/growthings-lessons/content/unit1/lesson1.md

 ---

-## Review and Assessment
+## Review and Assessment (5 minutes)

-An exit slip (or Google classroom) with the following questions:
+Upload your code to Google Classroom

+### Exit slip

 1. What do greenhouses do?
-2. What makes a good coder?
-3. What is a module in Python and how to use them?
+2. What is a module in Python and how to use them?
+3. What makes a good coder?

+### Video diary